mickaelandrieu/docs-1/doc/developer-documentation/components/event_listener.md

 However there is no strong difference between *render* and *postrender*.

-In BackBee all the contents are `Doctrine` entities.
+In BackBee all contents behave like `Doctrine` entities.
 These doctrine events are also available for all the contents.

 - `preremove`
 - `postremove`